 This classic formal family portrait worked well on the wall of this family’s living room.

 Location: The location of your family portrait can make the final product even more special.
-I like to let families choose their own location but of course I have many favorites of my own.
+I like to let families choose their own location but of course as a family portrait photographer I have many favorites of my own.
 If there is a place that is special to your family talk to me about it.
 Your home, a park, an apple orchard, your boat, the beach … all of these have a different flavor and one might fit your families style best.

 This family chose an apple orchard for their fun, playful family session!
 And the family’s vintage car was the perfect prop.
 Notice how their outfits fit the venue.